The Skiing 85%

 Where to Learn

-Which ski school you choose obviously depends on which village you’re staying in: but if you’re not a beginner and determined to boost your technique then we’d recommend booking New Generation, the British Ski School, in Vallandry or Arc 2000.
-It’s more expensive than its French counterparts, but for most people there’s nothing quite like being taught by someone with the same mother tongue and cultural background.
+Which ski school you choose obviously depends on which village you’re staying in: but if you’re not a beginner and determined to boost your technique then we’d recommend booking one of the British ski schools such as New Generation in Vallandry or Arc 2000, AIM in all the villages and also in Peisey-Vallandry.
+Spirit is in Arc 1950.

 Learn by looking rather than listening?